mlewis7127/code-modernisation-strands-agent/README.md

 This approach produces higher quality translations by ensuring the AI understands the code's intent, architecture, and behavior before generating Python, rather than performing direct syntactic translation.

-The following tools are made available to the agent:
+The following tools are made available to the orchestrator agent:

-- **language_detector_tool** - Identifies programming languages from code
 - **design_specification_tool** - Analyzes source code and generates structured design documents
 - **implementation_from_design_tool** - Generates idiomatic Python from design specifications
 - **code_translator_tool** - Direct translation fallback for edge cases